wang56678/dexon/core/vm/sqlvm/README.md

 ###### DELETE

 Row steps:
-1. Get old data by ids
+1. Get old data by IDs
-1. Iterate ids
+1. Iterate IDs
     1. Iterate indices
         1. If index contains more than 1 keys, remove from list
         1. If index contains only key